 Backpacking across South-East Asia is pretty popular among the backpacking community!

 Why?
 It’s cheap, perfect for your tiny budget, ideal for partying and meeting friends along the way!
 You only have to add in a few bonuses such as food, a tropical climate, and breathtaking scenery to want to book your flight!

 When it comes to packing your backpack for the trip of a lifetime, it can be a mission.
 Especially if this is your first backpacking trip to Southeast Asia!
-I thought I’d help you guys prepare for your big trip by making an easy packing list for Southeast Asia including all the packing essentials for Asia.
+I thought I’d help you guys prepare for your big trip by making an easy packing list including all the packing essentials.

-What to take backpacking Southeast Asia?
+What to take with you while backpacking ?
 In this post, you’ll find different sections that should cover all your Asia travel list essentials.

 Here comes the most expensive part of your budget but it is also one of the most important of all.
 Let me share with you what happen to friend while we were bike touring in Kazakhstan.

 It was getting dark and we had no idea where he actually was & we started to freak out for him.
-When we arrive to Shymbulak resort we could see a flash light signal on the top of the mountain, the rescue team spot him and it took around 7 hours to bring him down.
+When we arrive at Shymbulak resort we could see a flashlight signal on the top of the mountain, the rescue team spotted him and it took around 7 hours to bring him down.

-If he did not have insurance his trip would had come to an end and he would had have spent lots of money for the rescue procedure.
+If he did not have insurance his trip would have come to an end and he would have spent lots of money on the rescue procedure.

 Worldnomad insurance is one of the best travel companies out there, especially if you plan a backpacking trip for a long period of time. it is recommended it by thousand of bloggers on the internet and it by far more affordable than other travel agency online.